Cobalt lactate

 Cobalt lactate is a chemical compound, a salt of cobalt and lactic acid with the formula Co(C3H5O3)2.

 Synthesis

 Cobalt lactate can be formed by boiling hydrated oxide of cobalt with lactic acid.

 Physical properties

-Cobalt lactate forms peach-blossom red salt.
+Cobalt lactate forms a peach-blossom red salt.
 It is soluble in water.

 When heated, the compound becomes black, takes fire, and leaves cobalt oxide.

 Use

 Cobalt lactate is used as a ruminal source of cobalt in a high-forage total mixed ration fed to late-lactation dairy cows.